richardanaya/pi-describe-image/README.md

 User: What colors are in this image? https://example.com/painting.jpg
 ```

-The LLM can pass a custom `prompt` parameter to control how the image is described.
+The LLM can pass a custom `prompt` parameter to control how the image is described (general description, extract text, analyze style, etc.).
 If no prompt is given, it uses a default: "Describe this image in detail.
 What do you see?"

 ## Tool Parameters